fareeha09/systems_project1/README.md

 ### Features:
 - [x] reads commands and parses with space
-- [x] cd and exit works (except you need an extra space which I will attempt tmrw
+- [x] cd and exit works
-- [x] fork and exec other commands kind of
+- [x] fork and exec other commands work
-- [ ] Parses multiple commands on one line --> I'm getting there jfejrlfjr
+- [x] Parses multiple commands on one line
 - [ ] Redirects using >, <
 - [ ] pipes :(
 ### Attempted (I'll add stuff here tmrw when I've completed it to the best of my ability):